gevent/gevent/README.rst

     pip install --pre gevent

+.. tip::  On Windows, if you install from the sdist instead of a
+          binary wheel, you will need to have ``cython`` installed *before* you attempt to install gevent.
+Most users will use the binary wheel and can ignore this.

 Download the latest release from `Python Package Index`_ or clone `the repository`_.

-Read the documentation online at http://www.gevent.org
+Read the documentation online at http://www.gevent.org.
+Additional installation information can be found `here <http://www.gevent.org/intro.html#installation-and-requirements>`_.

 Post feedback and issues on the `bug tracker`_, `mailing list`_, blog_ and `twitter (@gevent)`_.